nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 12.md

 I'm pretty sure.
 You're trying.
 I don't know how.
 I'm I have to I have to accept your request.
 Oh, okay.

 Take things.
 So Alright.
 I I went through and accepted them.
 So Kakeru got the potion of fire resistance.
-Carson got the spacious pouch, and Albert got the unusual cloak.
+Karsten got the spacious pouch, and Albert got the unusual cloak.

 Once you have it in your inventory, Albert, you should be able to try to identify it from there.
 Yes.
 There we go.
 Occultism, identify magic.
 Can I, Yeah?